Rum tasting

 On the nose.

-The Rye whisky is definitely present here but not as dominant as a profile as I would have expected.
+The rye whisky is definitely present here but not as dominant as I would have expected.
 There’s some inherent spice from white pepper, oak and some tannins.
-Honey sweetness compliments nicely with some banana cake.
-Some fresh cane influence is present but it’s very subtle.
+Honey sweetness compliments the spices nicely also a taste of some banana cake.
+A subtle fresh cane influence is present also.

 On the palate.

-Initially this jumps out as a banana milkshake from McDonalds but it quickly evolves into acidic sugar cane fibre alongside green apple.
-The Rye influence adds character and complexity with a drying, spicy mouthfeel.
+Initially, a banana milkshake from McDonald’s jumps out but it quickly evolves into acidic sugar cane fibre alongside green apple.
+The rye influence adds character and complexity with a drying, spicy mouthfeel.
 Some tartness that softens towards the finish, leaving behind slightly sweeter stewed fruits.

 5/10 – An interesting profile I struggled to fully unpack.
-Not my fav style but an enjoyable change.
+Not my favourite style but an enjoyable change.

 My scoring system, explained